 Enjoy lunch at the Tobacco Company.
 Once an old abandoned tobacco warehouse, this four-story building was renovated to embody the spirit of Southern hospitality and charm and is considered by most to be the cornerstone of the Historic Shockoe Slip district.

 After lunch, we will tour the Virginia State Capitol.
 The Capitol, designed by Thomas Jefferson, was first occupied in 1788 by Virginia’s General Assembly, the oldest English-speaking legislature in the U.S.

 We’ll visit the Virginia Governor’s Executive Mansion, where Governor Lechter lived while serving as the Commonwealth’s governor during the Civil War.
 The Executive Mansion is the oldest continuously occupied governor’s residence in the U.S., housing Virginia governors and their families since 1813.

 A National Historic Landmark, the White House of the Confederacy, is located just steps away from the Museum in downtown Richmond’s historic Court End neighborhood.
-The former executive mansion of President Jefferson Davis has been meticulously restored to its wartime appearance, when it served as the social, political and military center of the Confederacy.
+The former executive mansion of Confederate president Jefferson Davis has been restored to its wartime appearance, when it served as the social, political and military center of the Confederacy.
 President Lincoln entered the home on his visit to Richmond and held several meetings there with local officials over the course of three hours.
 You’ve now followed in Lincoln’s final footsteps through the Region.
 Your official tour ends here, but we hope to see you again soon!